sagemath/trac_to_gh/Issue 8862.md

-# Issue 8862: failing resolution of a nonlinear system by solve
+# Issue 8862: solve misses some solutions in a certain nonlinear system

 archive/issues_008862.json:
 ```json